jsa4000/Getting-Started-GitHub/02_Workflow.md

 Secondly, push the branch onto GitHub. (_In order to commit something in your branch, be sure to be inside_).

 	git push origin [name_of_your_new_branch]

+This will give you the following error:

+	javier.santos@essp-cnu40392pk MINGW64 /c/jsantos/Projects/GitHub/Getting-Started-NodeJS (master)
+	$ git checkout -b FirstVersion
+	Switched to a new branch 'FirstVersion'

+	javier.santos@essp-cnu40392pk MINGW64 /c/jsantos/Projects/GitHub/Getting-Started-NodeJS (FirstVersion)
+	$ git push origin
+	fatal: The current branch FirstVersion has no upstream branch.
+	To push the current branch and set the remote as upstream, use

+So in order to push the content of a branch that does't exist in remote (upstream) you have tu type the following command

+    git push --set-upstream origin FirstVersion

 You can see all branches created by using :